michelson/perkinsci/README.md

 the deploy will start puma server and sidekiq instance

-The webserver is puma. to configure it just run
+The default webserver is puma. to configure it just run

     cap production puma:config